denten-papers/xp-routledge/proposal.md

 literature.
 My approach to writing a volume of this sort aims to achieve two
-goals: *first*, descriptive, giving shape and intellectual history to the variety of scholarly practices that loosely identify as the Digital Humanities, and *second*, proscriptive, imagining a future for the field more inclusive and more intelligible to concomitant developments in the life of the modern university.
+goals: *first*, descriptive, giving shape and intellectual history to the variety of scholarly practices that loosely identify as the Digital Humanities, and *second*, aspirational, imagining a future for the field more inclusive and more intelligible to concomitant developments in the life of the modern university.